SpectorDance

 Thank you to our Major funders:

-The Arts Council for Monterey County,
+The Arts Council for Monterey County

-Harden Foundation and
+Harden Foundation

-Monterey County Gives.
+Monterey County Gives

 Picture